keptn/keptn.github.io/content/docs/quickstart/_index.md

     keptn configure bridge --output
     ```

-* To get the enpoint your Keptn is running on, execute the command:
+* To get the endpoint your Keptn is running on, execute the command:

     ```console
     keptn status